tmzkt/port-check/README.md

 # port-check
 Command line utility to determine if a port on the host machine is open.
+Provides a faster way to check port availability by only checing the availability of the ports specified.

 ## Prerequisites
 To work on this project, please have the following tools installed: